successible/cleanslate/README.md

 ## How to host Clean Slate

 > Note: You do not have to host Clean Slate to use it.
-We maintain an instance at `cleanslate.sh`.
+We maintain an instance at [cleanslate.sh](https://cleanslate.sh).
 It offers free accounts with social login (e.g. Login with Google).

 1. Create a PostgreSQL database.
-We recommend [Render.com](https://render.com/) because it fairly price and very convenient.
+We recommend [Render.com](https://render.com/) because it fairly priced and very convenient.
 However, another host, such as Digital Ocean or Heroku, will do.

-2. Create a static website linked to build from `main` of the public [Clean Slate repo](https://github.com/successible/cleanslate).
-We recommend [CloudFlare Pages](https://pages.cloudflare.com/) because it is free and fast.
+2. Create a static website that builds from `main` of the public [Clean Slate repo](https://github.com/successible/cleanslate).
+We recommend [CloudFlare Pages](https://pages.cloudflare.com/) because it is free, fast, and easy to link.
 However, Netlify, Render, and Vercel will also do.
 Make sure to add the following environmental variables.

 ```bash
 # The domain you are hosting the web service (Hasura) at.
 Example: api.mydomain.com